marmelab/react-admin/docs/Upgrade.md

 **Tip:** Check out the [Migrating to RouterProvider](https://reactrouter.com/en/main/upgrading/v6-data) documentation to learn more about the migration steps and impacts.

-### Minor Changes
+## `warnWhenUnsavedChanges` Is More Restrictive

-Due to the new implementation using `useBlocker`, you may also notice the following minor changes:
+Due to the migration to `react-router`'s data router, you will notice that the `useWarnWhenUnsavedChanges` hook is a little more restrictive than before.
+Here are the main changes:

 - `useWarnWhenUnsavedChanges` will also open a confirmation dialog (and block the navigation) if a navigation is fired when the form is currently submitting (submission will continue in the background).
 - [Due to browser constraints](https://stackoverflow.com/questions/38879742/is-it-possible-to-display-a-custom-message-in-the-beforeunload-popup), the message displayed in the confirmation dialog when closing the browser's tab cannot be customized (it is managed by the browser).

+This behavior is a little more restrictive, but it allows to prevent unwanted data loss in most situations.
+No changes are required in the code.

 ## `<Admin history>` Prop Was Removed